-Mortgage-Backed Securities (MBS) are financial instruments that connect the real estate and investment sectors.
-They are formed by pooling together multiple home loans or real estate debts, which are then packaged into tradable securities and sold to investors.
-These investors earn regular income through the principal and interest payments made on the underlying loans.
+Mortgage Backed securities (MBS) are financial instruments that link the real estate market with the broader investment ecosystem.
+They are created by pooling multiple home loans or real estate-backed debts, which are then converted into tradable securities and offered to investors.
+In return, investors receive periodic income from the principal and interest repayments made on the underlying loans.

 How do mortgage-backed securities work?